AHAMask: Reliable Task Specification for Large Audio Language Models without Instructions: Experiments

 From the previous section, it is clear that LALMs can perform single acoustic tasks without instructions once equipped with task-specific \MethodName{}s.
 In this section, we evaluate the effect of \MethodName{} on more complex tasks.
 We design composite multi-hop tasks that require LALMs to generate answers in a specific format, hence also bring the metric of instruction following rate (IFR).
 Here, we consider asking the model to perform two tasks in order with a separator ``\texttt{|}'', or in json format with keys ``ASR'' and ``GR''.
 IFR is computed as the percentage where the generated answers can be divided into two parts by ``\texttt{|}'', or parsed by json.
 We combine the ASR and GR tasks as they are largely independent of each other, thus require LALMs to attend to different acoustic aspects.
 We use LibriSpeech for this experiment.

 We present the results in Table \ref{tab:composite-salmonn}.
-The three LALMs can barely generate answers in a specific format without clear instructions or with a random mask.
 In all the metrics, applying \MethodName{} achieves better performance than using instructions, especially for Qwen2Audio-Base where it is hard to instruct the model well.
 Also, LALMs can be sensitive to the ordering of sub-tasks in such composite tasks, e.g. the original SALMONN model can generate answers in the format of ``GR\texttt{|}ASR'' well, but fails in the opposite ordering.
 Even if the specific format is satisfied, the performance in each sub-task is not as good as when only doing single tasks.
 For SALMONN and Qwen2Audio-Instruct, the gap between different task orders is largely reduced using \MethodName{}, and the performance of each sub-task is closer to the single task scenarios.
 These results further indicate that \MethodName{} can control more complex behavior of LALMs in processing multiple aspects of acoustic information.